-Prakruti is that specific combination of doshas which is present at birth and with you ‘til you transition to the non-physical, non-local Self.
-Prakruti can be likened to your ‘nature’.
-You can remember Prakruti because most of your tendencies and physical makeup comes from your parents.
-“P” for Prakruti and Parents.
+Prakruti is that specific combination of doshas that is present at birth and with you until you transition to the nonphysical, nonlocal self.
+Prakruti can be likened to your nature.
+You can remember Prakruti because most of your tendencies and physical makeup comes from your parents. (“P” for Prakruti and parents.)

 Someone with a ruling Vata dosha loves the thrill of new experiences.
 On the flip side, that can also mean they rarely stick to one thing long enough to complete or master it.
-Vata’s by nature are creative, energetic and lively conversationalists that are always onto the next best thing.
+Vata’s by nature are creative, energetic, and lively conversationalists who are always onto the next best thing.

-The effects of constantly being “on” and not practicing stillness and other stress relieving practices, wreaks havoc on our bodymind.
+The effects of constantly being “on” and not practicing stillness and other stress-relieving practices, wreaks havoc on our body and mind.

 There are some great ways to counteract and balance an overactive mind, but it does take dedication and discipline.
 The outcome, however, will be worth the effort put in.